IF ... THEN Conditions

 would mean that the rest of the script only gets executed when the value of the variable $a is not zero.

-Do not confuse SKIP with the commands ENDLOOP and ABORT, which end a loop as will be discussed in the chapter "Loops".
+Do not confuse SKIP with the commands ENDLOOP and ABORT, which end a loop as will be discussed in the chapter Loops (outside of a loop ABORT does the same as SKIP, though).

 The NOTHING Command